Blackfield II

-Blackfield II is the second studio album by Blackfield.
-It was recorded in both Tel Aviv and London, and was released on 13 February 2007 in Europe and 6 March 2007 in the US.
+Blackfield II is the second studio album by the collaborative musical project Blackfield, consisting of English musician Steven Wilson and Israeli musician Aviv Geffen.
+It was recorded in Tel Aviv and London and released on 13 February 2007 in Europe and 6 March 2007 in the US.

-We Put Out Records launched a media site relating to the US release of this record.

 "End of the World" is a cover of an older song in Hebrew, performed by Geffen and Berry Sakharof.
-Hebrew versions of "1,000 People" and "Epidemic" were included in Geffen's album from 2006, "Im Hazman".
+Hebrew versions of "1,000 People" and "Epidemic" were included on Geffen's 2006 album "Im Hazman".
 A demo version of "Where Is My Love?" was released on the bonus disc of the limited edition of Blackfield's first album.

-"Christenings" was originally written for Porcupine Tree's 2005 album Deadwing but was never released.
+"Christenings" was originally written for Porcupine Tree's 2005 album, Deadwing, but was never released.
 Richard Barbieri and Gavin Harrison are both featured on this track.

 Track listing

-All songs written by Aviv Geffen except where noted.
+All songs written by Aviv Geffen, except where noted.

 Reception

 Q: "... an album of mournful, one-paced rock, Geffen's infatuation with Radiohead very evident in the melancholy synth-string washes.
 Miss U is the standout, although the Genesis-esque End of the World comes close."